- Suggested short URL for this page = bit.ly/oatp-conventions

 - OATP has only one primary tag, oa.new.
 Use this tag for OA developments that are new within the last six months, at the time of tagging.
 Also use it for new articles and comments about older developments.

-- Secondary tags cover OA subtopics, such as OA in a certain field, OA in a certain language, OA in a certain country, or different aspects of OA itself, such as OA through repositories, OA through journals, OA and copyright, OA business models, and so on.
+- Secondary tags cover OA subtopics, such as OA in a certain field, OA in a certain language, OA in a certain country, or different aspects of OA itself, such as OA policies, OA repositories, OA journals, OA business models, OA incentives, OA obstacles, OA and copyright, and so on.

 - Always use the primary tag oa.new for new items and always omit it for older items.

-- Always use the major secondary or subtopic tags, whether the item is new or old.
-A subtopic tag is major if it appears on the OATP list of approved tags -- which is a subset of the full set of tags in use.
+- Always use relevant, major secondary tags, whether the item is new or old.
+A secondary tag is major if it appears on the OATP list of approved tags — which is a subset of the full set of tags in use.

 - Example: If an item is about OA in a certain field, then tag it by field (e.g. oa.anthropology, oa.biology, oa.chemistry).
 If a field is only mentioned incidentally, then don't bother with field tags.